-When asparagus season arrives, it’s only fitting that you’re ready with an arsenal of recipes to savor asparagus’ sweet-earthy flavor and keep up with the abundance.
-Believe me, there’s gonna be plenty.
+So once asparagus season begins, it’s only fitting to be ready with an arsenal of recipes.
+Now’s the time to savor asparagus’ sweet-earthy flavor.

-My favorites are the simple recipes: easy roasted asparagus that is gorgeously elegant, crunchy pickled asparagus that provides a lacto-fermented boost to any meal, and the bisque I’m sharing with you today — creamy, delicate, and full of fresh spring flavors.
+My favorites are the simple recipes: gorgeously elegant Roasted Asparagus, Crunchy Pickled Asparagus that provides a lacto-fermented boost to any meal, and this Asparagus Leek Bisque.
+It’s creamy, delicate, and full of fresh spring flavors.

 A Few Tips

 Also, the crab is optional.
-I use it both as additional protein and where I live near the sea, crab is always in season.
-It adds a wonderful extra layer of flavor to the soup, but if crab is not easy to obtain or you just prefer to leave it out.
-The soup is still delicious without it.
+I use it as additional protein — not to mention, crab is always in season where I live, by the sea!
+It adds a wonderful extra layer of flavor to the soup, but is still delicious without.

 Asparagus Leek Bisque

 - 3 pounds asparagus, tough ends snapped off and stalks chopped into 1-inch pieces

 - 1 leek, white and green parts, cleaned and thinly sliced

 - 4 tablespoons butter or ghee (see how to make ghee)

 - 1 tablespoon olive oil (optional)